adriana-abella/kollab/README.md

 Welcome to Kollab!
-If you are ready to enjoy a new way of collaborating please refer to the ReadMe.docx above.
+If you are ready to enjoy a new way of collaborating please refer to the ReadMeFile.docx above.
 Thanks!